lbl-srg/obc/specification/source/glossary.rst

      secondary HVAC system (AHU, terminal boxes), lighting system, an active facade, etc. A plant can be both HVAC and non-HVAC.

    Standard control sequence
-     A control sequence defined in the CDL control sequence library based on a standard document.
+     A control sequence defined in the CDL control sequence library based on a standard or any other document which contains a full English language description of the implemented sequence.